ScriptChicken/CLI-Python-Visuals/README.md

 #color     - choose a color (see list below) to color the frame - default is 'white'
 #txt_color - choose a color for the text - default is 'white'
 #ttl_color - choose a color for the title text - default is 'white'
+#align     - Choose if you would like to align your list "left".
+(Good for menus)

-See py file for examples.
+See py file for opt_frame examples.

  opt_bar, used as a sort of "loading" screen.
 This tool displays the 'title' text and then starts an accending array of a